-BJP Lawmakers meet: Modi-Shah to hold classes on 'Parliament Manners'
+BJP Lawmakers meet: Modi-Shah hold classes on 'Parliament Manners'

-New Delhi, Aug 03: The Bharatiya Janata Party (BJP) will hold a two-day training programme for all its MPs, including Prime Minister Narendra Modi and party chief Amit Shah.
+New Delhi, Aug 03: The Bharatiya Janata Party (BJP) held a two-day training programme for all its MPs, including Prime Minister Narendra Modi and party chief Amit Shah.

-The party on Sunday communicated to all its MPs to ensure that they attend the "Abhyas Varga" starting August 3.

-The party's parliamentary office sent a message to MPs requesting them to be present in the national capital on August 3 and 4.
-The BJP's working president J P Nadda too will attend the training programme.
+The orientation programme named 'Abhyas Varga' will have different sessions where the MPs will be sensitised about their conduct inside and outside the Parliament.
+They will also be informed on how to connect with masses on issues related to public welfare.

 Govt will take appropriate decision at appropriate time on Art 370, 35-A: BJP